richardanaya/aframe-keyboard/README.md

 #aframe-keyboard

-This is a component for easily using a keyboard in aframe VR with webvr controllers
+This is a component for easily using a keyboard in aframe VR with webvr controllers.
+The keyboard itself is stylable in CSS.

 ![keybard in vr](http://i.imgur.com/IRKfRiv.png)